Mike3rd/mturko_vercel/content/page/toby2.md

 (Left 14)

-> The shelter door stood cracked ahead,
+> The shelter door cracked open ahead,
 "Paws & Hearts" in gold letters read.
 Toby's tail wag-froze mid-air—
 "What if NOBODY wants me there?"